mysensors/NodeManager/README.md

 SENSOR_MHZ19 | MH-Z19 CO2 sensor via UART (SoftwareSerial, default on pins 6(Rx) and 7(Tx)
 SENSOR_TSL2561 | TSL2561 sensor, return light in lux
 SENSOR_AM2320 | AM2320 sensors, return temperature/humidity based on the attached AM2320 sensor
+SENSOR_PT100 | High temperature sensor associated with DFRobot Driver, return the temperature in C° from the attached PT100 sensor
+SENSOR_BMP280 | BMP280 sensor, return temperature/pressure based on the attached BMP280 sensor

 To register a sensor simply call the NodeManager instance with the sensory type and the pin the sensor is conncted to.
 For example:
 ~~~c